ImangazalievM/CleanArchitectureManifest/README.md

 }
 ```

-After that we must bind the interface with it's implementation in ApplicationModule:
+After that we must bind the interface with its implementation in ApplicationModule:

 ```java
 @Singleton